jimfinnis/jcf12/content/teaching/CS123/examples/_index.md

 ## The pages
 Now, the pages themselves.
 The **first four pages** describe objects, classes and references.
 The other pages show examples of real code which link objects together in interesting ways.
-We'll let you know when those pages become available.